Acknowledgements and thanks:

 Notes for the reading/experiencing on the Research Catalogue platform:

-- This Title, Abstract and Contents page has my voice(audio) and a text of the title and abstract and has links to all the thesis chapters on the right-hand side (‘bluer’ hyperlinks which are underlined on hover)
+- The Title, Abstract and Contents page has my voice(audio) and a text of the title and abstract and has links to all the thesis chapters on the right-hand side (‘blue’ hyperlinks which are underlined on hover)

-- Background ‘gathering’ audio will play as you enter the page and run continuously, the controller for this will be in the bottom left-hand corner on the page if you wish to change or mute the volume.
+- Background ‘gathering’ audio will play as you enter the page and run continuously, the controller for this is in the bottom left-hand corner on the page if you wish to change or mute the volume.
+On some browsers, you can open multiple chapters at the same time and hear elements from across them concurrently.

 Abstract: